Stay in Touch!

 As well as these secret meetings, they would also improvise basic versions of their native instruments, including the ‘diddley-bow’ where a wire was attached to the side of a building with a nail and under the pressure, pieces of metal and glass were slid up and down the wire to form musical sounds – which, in the years to come would influence guitarists as bottleneck slide playing.

-Work Music – Back in the fields, mills, factories and farms, working and singing went hand in hand.
+Back in the fields, mills, factories and farms, working and singing went hand in hand.
 It was often encouraged by the masters and owners as it would aid productivity.
 It helped to give the workers a distraction from the dull, repetitive jobs and the music would often be sung in time to the task at hand.

-Call and Response – This was a singing technique where one person would sing a line and the group of workers would then repeat the line just sung.
+A singing technique where one person would sing a line and the group of workers would then repeat the line just sung.
 This work music was a way for the slaves to have a voice and gave them hope.

 By the 1680’s, slaves were seen as a vital commodity for the rapidly growing local economies throughout the country – they became part of society although were the least respected.

 As the years went by, tensions started to emerge between the Northern and Southern states, as a result of the long standing controversy over slavery.
 This peaked in 1861 with the start of the Civil War.

 The map below shows different states and their views towards slavery:

-The fighting continued until 1865, when President Abraham Lincoln declared the abolition of slavery with the 13th amendment.
+Conflict continued until 1865, when President Abraham Lincoln declared the abolition of slavery with the 13th amendment.
 Two further expansion amendments were declared.
 In 1868, African Americans were guaranteed citizenship rights and in 1870, the right to vote could not be denied based on race.

 Just as their pain and struggling during slavery was sung of in the spirituals and work songs, new issues now fell upon them – finding partners, lack of money and resources, travelling the country and finding a new place to call home to name but a few.

 These daily issues were sung in the first person adjective in a non-religious adaptation of their previous spiritual music.
 A 12 bar chord sequence was used, with accompaniment now played on instruments such as harmonica, banjo and guitar.

-Elsewhere, many people in the African American communities began playing and improvising with the ‘blues’ sound.
+Elsewhere, many people in the African American communities began playing and improvising with the blues sound.
 Even some of the poorest people formed bands and showed creativeness by fashioning instruments from household items such as washboards, spoons, bottles, wooden boxes and oil cans.

 Fiddle players often joined the bands which played with in a style more upbeat than the rural blues form.
 This made for great dancing music and along with drinking, it helped men with the seducing of women in dance halls.